stevana/elastically-scalable-thread-pools/README.md

 ![](img/elastically-scalable-thread-pools-1.0-0.0-0.0.svg)

-A P-controller only focuses on the *present*.
+A P-controller only focuses on the *present*, and we see that it allocates and deallocates workers unnecessarily.
 In order to smooth things out we introduce the integral part, i.e. a PI-controller.
 The integral part takes the *past* into account.
-We see now that the worker count stabilises at 28:
+We see now that the worker count stabilises at $28$:

 ![](img/elastically-scalable-thread-pools-1.0-5.0e-2-0.0.svg)

 We can improve on this by adding the derivative part which takes the *future* into account.
-We then see that it stabilises at 26 workers:
+We then see that it stabilises at $26$ workers:

 ![](img/elastically-scalable-thread-pools-1.0-5.0e-2-5.0e-2.svg)

-With the full PID controller, which stabilises using less workers than the PI-controller, we see that the queue length spikes up to 20 or so each time the work load generator hits one of the sine function's peaks.
+With the full PID controller, which stabilises using less workers than the PI-controller, we see that the queue length spikes up to $20$ or so each time the work load generator hits one of the sine function's peaks.
+Recall that we started scaling down once the queue length was less than $20$.

 ## Usage